dejanbogdanovski/website-repos/README.md

 # CarStore Project

-*This is website project that is created in Magento eComerece platform and Docker.*
+*This is website project that is created in Magento eCommerce platform and Docker.*

 To be able to see the result of this project you need to do the following basic steps:
 - Download and install the **Docker.** You can download the Docker from the [official website](https://www.docker.com).